Low-Regret and Low-Complexity Learning for Hierarchical Inference: Numerical Results

-In this section, we present our simulation results.
+Previous works \cite{hilf,hedge-hi,behera2025exploring} have demonstrated that HI policies achieve superior trade-offs for latency and accuracy compared to two baseline policies: 1) the policy that accepts Local-ML inference for all samples, and 2) the policy that offloads all the samples for remote inference.
+Thus, in this work, we compare the performance of the HI policies proposed in this paper with that of existing HI policies.

 Figure \ref{fig:runtimes} illustrates how the runtimes of the three policies vary with the cardinality of the set of all possible confidence measure values.
 Notably, the runtime of HI-LCB-lite remains constant, whereas the runtimes of the other two policies increase consistently with the cardinality of the confidence measure set.

 We now present numerical results from experiments conducted on three standard image classification datasets: ImageNet1k \cite{deng2009imagenet}, CIFAR-10, and CIFAR-100 \cite{krizhevsky2009learning}.
 We employ several Local-ML models, including ShuffleNet V2, VGG16, and ResNet-50 \cite{he2016deep}.
 Our evaluation focuses on the performance of HI-LCB and HI-LCB-lite in comparison to the current state-of-the-art, Hedge-HI, with its hyperparameters set according to Corollary 2 of \cite{hedge-hi}.
 The performance metric used is regret relative to the optimal static threshold policy, $\pi^\ast$.